hermanncain/TeaSmellClassification/README.md

 see the details in `main.ipynb`

 > BTW, this repo is for learning models and toolkits.
-My college has built a better model with different preprocessing on data
+My colleague has built a better model with different preprocessing on data